xhxhkxh/LFM/README.md

 - Ensure templates are in the `templates/` directory
 - Check file names match route handlers
 - Verify file permissions

+**Import Errors**
+- Ensure all dependencies are installed: `pip install -r requirements.txt`
+- Check that the virtual environment is activated
+- Verify Python path includes the project directory

 ## 📄 License